Pixelcubes/Pixelcubing/README.md

 ---

 **Notes:**
-Files currently are self-contained and can be run individually.
+Projects currently are self-contained and can be run individually.